lihikaspi/Profile-Pro/README.md

 The project contains a python file and 4 Jupyter notebooks that should be ran in this specified order since files saved by one notebook are needed for the next one. <br>
 For each notebook description we added the cells numbers where you'll need to change the file paths in order to run the code.

-### Jobs and Location
+### Metajob Classification
-The code taked the job titles and positions from the user profiles and classifies them into 20 "meta jobs" to be used for the scarping process
+The code taked the job titles and positions from the user profiles and classifies them into 20 "metajobs" to be used for the scarping process

-**To run the code:** change file path in cell **TBD** to desired path to save the classified data
+**To run the code:** change file path in cell **15** to desired path to save the classified data

 ### Scraping
-The code taked the 20 meta jobs created in the "Jobs_and_Locations" notebook and scrapes the job search engine website *indeed.com* for the number of result you get by searching every pair of meta job and location
+The code taked the 20 metajobs created in the "Jobs_and_Locations" notebook and scrapes the job search engine website *indeed.com* for the number of result you get by searching every pair of meta job and location

 **To run the code:** IDK